Mohs Surgery in Lafayette, Boulder, & Brighton, CO

-Mohs surgery, also referred to as chemosurgery or micrographic surgery, is a procedure that utilizes a microscope to treat common forms of skin cancer.
+Mohs surgery, also referred to as micrographic surgery, is an out-patient surgical procedure that uses a microscope to treat common forms of skin cancer.
 The purpose of Mohs surgery is to remove as many cancerous cells as possible while causing minimal damage to the healthy tissue that surrounds the cancerous cells.

 How Mohs Surgery Works